 Contrary to other cacti, Christmas cacti do require water, as they are native to the rainforest.
 When the top inch of the soil is dry, it’s time to water it, but avoid any excess water pooling in its container.
 When the cacti begin to flower, water them more frequently, but do not change the volume.
 To avoid root and stem rot, it’s important to make sure that the plant is never sitting in water.

 For customers who have a Christmas cactus, be sure they keep it in a well-humidified area.
 Since they are a tropical plant, they will thrive when there’s moisture in the air.
 If your customers have a wood stove or fireplace, recommend that they keep their Christmas cactus in a room farther away from these.

-During the day, these plants should be placed in bright light, such as in a windowsill, but tell your customers to watch that they don’t get burned.
+During the day, these plants should be placed in bright light, such as on a windowsill, but tell your customers to watch so that they don’t get burned.

 For customers who want to share the joy of a Christmas cactus with their friends and family, it’s good to know that these plants easily propagate.
 To do so, tell your customers it can be done by cutting a Y-shaped segment from the tip of the stems.
 Remind them that these cuttings should only be taken from plant foliage if it’s healthy.

 Once the segment is taken, it should be planted a quarter of its length in slightly sandy soil.
 Evenly moisten the soil and place the cutting in an area that is well-lit, but direct sunlight should be avoided.